 Hill Air Force Base’s Retiree Activities Program is an official Air Force program, which provides retirees from the four branches of the DOD Military, US Coast Guard, Public Health Services, and National Oceanic and Atmospheric Administration (NOAA), from our local four state region, information pertinent to their retirement.
 The HAFB’s Retirees Activities Office is in Building 430, Room 134, which is just to the right of the main entrance to Bldg.
 430, where you come to get you ID cards and to do DEERS updates.
 Under the guidance of the 75th Air Base Wing commander, the RAO is run by volunteers to provide a conduit through which members of the aforementioned local retirees can be kept informed on the status of changes to their benefits, maintain contact with other retirees, and provide suggestions for improvements to the same.

-All refills are processed through an automated line by calling (801) 777-5463 and entering in your RX number located on your prescription bottle.
-Select one of the following; Option #1 is to pick up through the curbside service.
-Option #2 will allow you to pick up through our Script Center kiosk, located inside of the BX.
+All refills are processed through an automated line by calling (801) 777-5463 and entering your RX number located on your prescription bottle as well as the patient’s date of birth.
+Select one of the following: Option #1 is to pick up at the main pharmacy window in the clinic.
+Option #2 will allow you to pick up through our Script Center kiosks, located inside the BX.

-The Script Center kiosk allows you to pick up your refills anytime the BX is open.
+The Script Center kiosks allow you to pick up your refills anytime the BX is open.
 If you would like help creating an account, our pharmacy staff members are happy to help.

 Immunizations - 801-777-5209